-Learning to care for a loved one who has been diagnosed with dementia can seem daunting at first, however, delivering the appropriate care for those with dementia will improve the physical and mental health of both your loved one and yourself.
+Learning to care for a loved one who has been diagnosed with dementia or has a cognitive impairment can seem daunting, however, delivering the appropriate care for those with dementia will improve the quality of life of both your loved one and yourself.

 At Qualicare, we understand that dealing with dementia can be overwhelming, especially when it is a new concept.
-Our team of experienced caregivers is here to guide you through each step of the disease with peace of mind.
-After working with us, you will be a confident and excellent caregiver for your loved one.
+Our team of specially trained and experienced caregivers is here to support you through each step and provide you with peace of mind.
+While working with us, you will be a confident and excellent caregiver for your loved one.

 Nurse Managed Care